xmed-lab/CardiacNet/README.md

 **Currently, we are now prepare for the Arxiv version.**

 **The paper can be accessed after few days**

-**The code and dataset is now ready, please follow the instruction to access and download the code and dataset**
+**The code and dataset is now ready (!!The dataset code will be updated soonly!!), please follow the instruction to access and download the code and dataset**

 ## :hammer: PostScript
 &ensp; :smile: This project is the pytorch implemention of **[[paper](https://arxiv.org/abs/2309.11145)]**.